Atlas975/Notes/Languages&Compilation/CompilerConstruction/Analysis/Symbol_table.md

 ![[Pasted image 20240502155231.png|350|350]]

+## Identifier storage
+- There are 2 distinct ways of storing identifiers in the ST used by compilers
+- Both of these offer a tradeoff in access speed / memory efficiency
+- Note that complex identifier types exist as well such as a function needing to hold parameter info and a record needing
+### Direct storage
+- Each identifier stored directly within a field of the ST, same space for all identifiers
+- **Fixed size allocation**: the compiler must predetermine a maximum length for an identifier
+- **Direct access**: direct storage is quick to access, good lookup speed
+- **Space inefficiency**: can waste space if max length is high as this is allocated for all rows

+### Pointer to string
+- Each identifier stored in separate memory area dedicated to storing character strings, the ST entry holds a pointer to the start of the string in this area
+- **Dynamic string store**: identifiers stored in continuous memory blocks, allows for variable length
+- **Indirect access**: slight overhead due to pointer use,  slower than direct access
+- **Space efficiency**: more memory-efficient, especially for variable-length identifiers

 ## Preloading
 - Extra entries are often placed in the ST prior to compiler scanning of the source text
 - These typically come from libraries eg `#include <studio.h>` and are handled via [[Paging#Shared memory paging|linking]]